linode/docs/docs/networking/diagnostics/netcat/netcat.md

 sys	0m3.109s
 {{< /output >}}

 Now that you know it took 5.482s to transfer 2090926080 bytes, you can calculate the network speed.
-As the `nc` server starts first, you should the numbers found in the `nc` client.
+As the `nc` server starts first, you should use the numbers found in the `nc` client.

-## Summary

-`netcat` can do so many things that learning to use it is a must for every power UNIX user.
-You will just need to experiment a little in order to understand and use the full power of `netcat`.